[revised 15 June 2008]

 My search for Moses Good started decades ago when I would pester my grandparents (Frank Scott and Elsie Melbourne, who lived in Waskatenau, Alberta, Canada) about my family tree.
 One of the more interesting people in the tree was a man named Moses Good.

 The comments that I recorded about 1959, from these conversations, were as follows: "He was an Irish Jew living in Portsmouth.
 He is reputed to have been successful in the furniture business in that city, perhaps owning several stores.
 He had at least two sons, one who became a lawyer and the other a doctor in London.
 His daughter Sarah was "disowned" when she married Thomas Slape, as she was not of his 'class'."
-Frank's mother was Julia Slape, whose mother was Sarah Good and whose father was Moses Good.
+Frank's mother was Julia Slape, whose mother was Sarah Good a daughter of Moses Good.
 My grandparents told me that Moses was an Irish Jew and that Sarah had been 'disowned' because of her marriage to George Slape--perhaps because she married out of the Jewish faith.
 This story was repeated to me, in its basic elements by Frank's nephew Sydney Ronald (Ron) Scott of Devon, England when I visited him in the '70's and '80's.
-Ron also indicated that he had a tape of Kitty Scott (the younger sister of Frank} where she expressed the same story.
+Ron also indicated that he had a tape of Kitty Scott (the younger sister of Frank) where she expressed the same story.
 I later obtained a copy of notes left by Moses' great granddaughter, Lillian (Scott) (Fry) Simmons where she wrote: "My Great Grandfather on my Mothers side was Moses Good Jew he owned nearly all Landport Terrace Southsea and lived there in the House with the Golden King over it.
 He disowned his daughter Sarah on her marriage to George Slape set her up in a furniture business and had nothing more to do with her.
 One of his sons was a dentist in Southsea and another a Cattle Dealer." (see the copy below in Lillian's hand).
 These then were the threads of the story that I wanted to trace.

 On further examination it turned out that two of the records were for the baptism of Moses Good in Barnstaple, England and one for a baptism of a Moses Good in Portsmouth.
 I obtained copies of the original Barnstaple documents and determined that these were two children baptized by John and Joan Good.
 It appeared that this meant that the first Moses had died and another son had received the same name; the burial of the first son in 1786 was later confirmed.
 This left another ten records to trace.
 Of these ten, the next, chronologically was a marriage in 1808 in Stoke Dameral, Devon.